Telangana Congress swells as several BRS leaders join its ranks CanIndia News

-Congress party in Telangana received a boost after 35 Bharath Rashtra Samithi (BRS) leaders including some key leaders from Telangana’s ruling party crossed over to its camp.
+The Congress in Telangana received a boost after 35 Bharath Rashtra Samithi (BRS) leaders including some key leaders from Telangana’s ruling party crossed over to its camp.

 Political analysts say that the joining of BRS leaders has given a psychological edge to the Congress ahead of the Assembly elections scheduled later this year.